-Enshi Prefecture is located in the southwest of Hubei Province, bordering Jingchu to the east, Xiaoxiang to the south, Chongqing and Guizhou to the west, and Shennongjia to the north.
+Enshi Prefecture is located in the southwest of Hubei Province, bordering Jingchu to the east, Hunan to the south, Chongqing and Guizhou to the west, and Shennongjia to the north.
 It is the only autonomous prefecture for ethnic minorities in Hubei Province, with strong ethnic characteristics.
 The unique environment has created a distinct culinary culture.

 Tujia Oil Tea Soup土家油茶汤